-- What scholarship impact indications should be considered but are not included on the enhanced CV (i.e., journal metrics beyond Impact Factor, total cites, times cited, journal rank, or other journal reputation indicators)? - Where appropriate, show your total times cited, h-index, or other Snowball/SciVal metric(s). - Indicate the competitive agency funding rate for program. - Indicate any notable awards earned and/or patent filings. - Describe efforts to develop new scholarship/grant submissions/external funding efforts that are under way, but are not included on the enhanced CV. - How are you working toward building collaborative partnerships in our college and beyond?
+- What scholarship impact indications should be considered but are not included on the enhanced CV (i.e., journal metrics beyond Impact Factor, total cites, times cited, journal rank, or other journal reputation indicators)? - Where appropriate, show your total times cited, h-index, or other Snowball/SciVal metric(s). - Indicate the competitive agency funding rate for program. - Indicate any notable awards earned and/or patent filings. - Describe efforts to develop new scholarship/grant submissions/external funding efforts that are under way, but are not included on the enhanced CV. - How are you working toward building collaborative partnerships in our college and beyond? - If grant applications have been unsuccessful, how are you working to improve future applications? - How is your research/scholarship supporting your Instruction and/or Extension activities? - How is your research addressing areas of need for the commonwealth, nation, and/or international community and what are the broader impacts? - How are you involving undergraduate/graduate students, postdoctoral scholars, and visiting scholars in the scholarship?

-2023 Guidelines for Faculty Annual Performance Reviews (APR) Narrative Statement
+2024 Guidelines for Faculty Annual Performance Reviews (APR) Narrative Statement